Which is the BEST cordless power tool brand? Dewalt? Milwaukee? Ryobi? This seems like a simple question, but the answer isn’t.

 Downsides: Ryobi’s commitment to DIYer users (a great thing) also means they haven’t updated their battery system to a slide-style form factor yet.
 Lower-priced tools have compromised features or performance.

-Overall: Ryobi is a very customer-centric brand that is well-liked and well-regarded among their many loyal DIYer users.
+What I Said in 2021: Ryobi is a very customer-centric brand that is well-liked and well-regarded among their many loyal DIYer users.
 Some pros will use certain Ryobi tools as well, especially for specialty tasks where a tool might not see frequent use.

 Benefits: Skil’s new cordless power tool platforms offer very high bang for the buck – competitive performance and above-average features for what you pay.